Aliases for NFYC Gene

 GeneCards Summary for NFYC Gene

 NFYC (Nuclear Transcription Factor Y Subunit Gamma) is a Protein Coding gene.
 Diseases associated with NFYC include Choroid Plexus Cancer and Thelaziasis.
-Among its related pathways are Tuberculosis and Validated targets of C-MYC transcriptional repression.
+Among its related pathways are Unfolded Protein Response (UPR) and Regulation of cholesterol biosynthesis by SREBP (SREBF).
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is DRAP1.